bluelotus03/axe-hacks-2022/content/_index.md

       content : "Worried about running into issues?
 We will have someone available on the Hacker Help channel around the clock!"

     # feature item loop
-    - name : "Boost Your Resume"
+    - name : "Experience"
       icon : "fas fa-heart"
-      content : "Hackathons are a great time to pick up some new skills, or strengthen your current ones, that you can add to your resume!"
+      content : "You can get used to the hackathon experience without the stress of having to build anything technical."

     # feature item loop
-    - name : "Experience"
+    - name : "Boost Your Resume"
-      icon : "fas fa-tachometer-alt"
+      icon : "fas fa-dumbbell"
-      content : "You can get used to the hackathon experience without the stress of having to build anything technical."
+      content : "Hackathons are a great time to pick up some new skills, or strengthen your current ones, that you can add to your resume!"

     # feature item loop
     - name : "Creativity"
-      icon : "fas fa-cloud"
+      icon : "fas fa-lightbulb"
       content : "With our challenge categories, you can sketch, create a digital prototype or code something.
 Let your creativity fly!"